Felicjan Sławoj Składkowski

 While serving as prime minister, he was appalled by the lack of sanitation in many of Poland's villages, and issued a decree that every household in Poland must have a latrine in working order.
-This prompted many village-dwellers to erect wooden sheds in their backyards for this purpose, which have been subsequently dubbed "slawojkis".
+This prompted many village-dwellers to erect wooden sheds in their backyards for this purpose, which have been subsequently dubbed "sławojki".
 After the German Invasion of Poland on 1 September 1939, he fled to Romania and was interned there.
 In 1940 he went to Turkey and thence to Palestine.
 In 1947, he went to London, where he died in 1962.
 He was buried in Brompton Cemetery, London.